Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 - `customProperties` `{Object}`
 - Returns: <router-link to="/ertp/api/payment.html#payment">`{Promise<Invitation>}`</router-link>

-Make a credible Zoe invitation for a smart contract.
-Note that invitations are a special case of a `payment`.
+Make a credible Zoe `invitation` for a smart contract.
+Note that `invitations` are a special case of an ERTP `payment`.
 They are in a one-to-one relationship with the `invitationsIssuer`, which is used to validate invitations and their `amounts`.

-The invitation's
+The `invitation`'s
 `value` specifies:
 - The specific contract `instance`.
 - The Zoe `installation`.